Workers’ Compensation Attorneys Providing Personalized Attention And Skilled Guidance

 Being injured in the workplace can have severe long-term repercussions for employees.
 Depending on the nature of the incident, you may find yourself facing long-term disability, unemployment, and loss of income.
-Worker’s compensation is designed to help offer help and assistance, and it is essential to know what you are entitled to.
+Worker’s compensation is designed to offer help and assistance, and it is essential to know what you are entitled to.
 Unfortunately, the system can be difficult and frustrating to navigate on your own, which is why many injured workers find it beneficial to consult with an experienced attorney.

 As the name suggests, this is a system that provides compensation to employees who are injured in the workplace.
 The program constitutes a state-mandated insurance policy and can offer financial benefits to any worker injured in the workplace or any worker who suffers a work-related injury.
 This can be applied no matter who was at fault in the incident, including the employee.

 The majority of work-related injuries will be covered by the program, including long-term injuries or illnesses which are sustained from overwork or misuse; chronic back problems and repetitive stress injuries are common examples.
 In addition, if you develop an occupational disease that can be proven to have developed as a gradual result of work conditions, you can also be covered.
 This may include lung disease or heart conditions, as well as being exposed to infectious illnesses in the workplace.

 As a rule, workers’ compensation will not cover any of the following:

 - Injuries which occurred while the employee was intoxicated or using illegal drugs

 - Self-inflicted injuries (including someone starting a fight)

 - Injuries suffered while a worker committed a serious crime

 - Injuries suffered while not on the job